 Child Sex Offender Disclosure Scheme (Sarah’s Law)

-The Child Sex Offender’s Disclosure Scheme, also known as Sarah’s Law, allows anyone to formally ask the police if someone with access to a child has a record for child sexual offences.
+The Child Sex Offender’s Disclosure Scheme, also known as Sarah’s Law, allows you to ask us if someone with access to a child has a record for child sex offences.

 How do I apply for information?

-If you feel a child is in immediate danger, call 999 straight away.
+If you believe a child is in immediate danger, call 999.

 I want to know more